Network Reliability: Building Resilient Digital Infrastructure

 Redundancy eliminates single points of failure by duplicating critical components.
 Key principles:

-- Strategic duplication: Only replicate essential elements (e.g., routers, links).
+- Strategic duplication: Replicate only essential elements (e.g., routers, links, power supplies).

 Example: